Leasehold Estates – Ultimate Guide + FinancingOctober 6, 2019

 Can a leasehold estate act as collateral for a mortgage loan?

 Yes, if permitted in the lease.
 This is a common arrangement for ground leases.
 The lessee and its lender can do nothing to reduce the landlord’s rights under a mortgage loan.
-Routinely, co-op LEs receive mortgage financing collateralized by shares in the co-op corporation.
+Routinely, Co-op Leasehold Estates receive mortgage financing collateralized by shares in the co-op corporation.

 What leasehold estate ends at the death of either the lessor or the lessee?